mudachyo/notcoin-bot/readme_en.md

 setInterval(click, 500);
 ```

-## Automatic startup
+## Automatic startup of the script

-### Setup
 1. Install the [Violentmonkey]([https://www.tampermonkey.net/](https://violentmonkey.github.io/get-it/)) extension.
 2. Install the script. _(You can go to [this link](https://github.com/mudachyo/notcoin_automation/raw/main/auto-click-notcoin.user.js))_ for automatic installation.
-3. Now when you open a site with koins, the script will run automatically
+3. Now when you open a site with coins, the script will run automatically